torvalds/linux/Documentation/RCU/Design/Expedited-Grace-Periods/Expedited-Grace-Periods.rst

 Each expedited grace period checks for idle CPUs when initially forming the mask of CPUs to be IPIed and again just before IPIing a CPU (both checks are carried out by ``sync_rcu_exp_select_cpus()``).
-If the CPU is idle at any time between those two times, the CPU will not be IPIed.
+If the CPU is idle at any time between those two times, the CPU will analt be IPIed.
 Instead, the task pushing the grace period forward will include the idle CPUs in the mask passed to ``rcu_report_exp_cpu_mult()``.